Senliast/xposed-modules/Updates_Manager_Extended/README.md

 ## Compatibility
 App stores: ALL
 CPUs: arm, arm64, x86, x64
-Android versions: guaranted to work on AOSP Android 12-14.
-It will NOT work on Android 11 and below.
+Android versions: guaranted to work on AOSP Android 13-14.
+Should work on Android 12.
+Will NOT work on Android 11 and below.
 It will probably work on OEM skins (Samsung, MIUI), as long as the Android version matches, but no guaranty.

 ## Download
-You can download latest release from: https://github.com/Senliast/xposed-modules/releases/tag/Updates-Manager-Extended-v1.3.
+You can download latest release from: https://github.com/Senliast/xposed-modules/releases/tag/Updates-Manager-Extended-v1.4.